Meridian arc: 17th and 18th centuries

 ellipsoid shape parameters were determined and the distance between the Equator and pole along the Paris Meridian was calculated as 5130762 toises as specified by the standard toise bar in Paris.
 Defining this distance as exactly 10000000 m led to the construction of a new standard metre bar as 0.5130762 toises.

 19th century

+From the French revolution of 1789 came an effort to reform measurement standards, leading ultimately to an extravagant effort to measure the meridian passing through Paris in order to define the metre.